meegpipe/meegpipe/+meegpipe/+node/+bad_epochs/+criterion/+stat/README.md

 The fully qualified name of this class is `meegpipe.node.bad_epochs.criterions.stat`.
 For brevity we refer to it as the `stat` class in this document.
-The `stat` criterion characterizes each data epoch using a simple statistics.
+The `stat` criterion characterizes each data epoch using a scalar statistic.
 Epochs with extreme statistic values are then rejected using user-defined thresholds.